Neuro ICU > Myasthenia Gravis

 What is it?

-MG is a chronic autoimmune disease that affects the acetylcholine receptors at neuromuscular junctions of voluntary skeletal muscles causing weakness that worsens after periods of activity and improves with rest.
+MG is a chronic autoimmune disease that affects the acetylcholine receptors at neuromuscular junctions of voluntary skeletal muscles, causing weakness that worsens after periods of activity and improves with rest.
 Muscles affected generally control eye and eyelid movement, facial expression, chewing, talking, and swallowing.
-Triggers can include acute or impending illness, pregnancy/postpartum, menstruation, missed medications, or major surgery.
+Exacerbations and myasthenic crisis can be triggered by exercise, heat or warmth, anxietyacute or impending illness, infection, menstruation, pregnancy/postpartum, missed medications, major surgery, certain antibiotics, and cardiac medications.

 Onset

-Can be sudden and the severity of weakness varies.
-Women are more affected with earlier onset (20-30 years old) whereas men are more affected with later onset (60-80 years old).
+Can be sudden, and the severity of weakness varies.
+Women are more affected with an earlier onset (20-30 years old), whereas men are more affected with a later onset (60-80 years old).

 How is it diagnosed?